-The SCA is excited to announce the new Leadership Equity and Diversity (LEAD) Scholarship Program.
-LEAD is aimed at increasing diversity of leadership within the global coffee community by enabling access to professional development resources to people from underrepresented or marginalized communities.
+The staff and volunteers of the SCA are delighted to introduce the recipients of the 2019-2021 Leadership Equity and Diversity (LEAD) Scholarship Program.
+First announced at Re:co Symposium in April 2018, LEAD is aimed at increasing diversity of leadership within the global coffee community by enabling access to professional development resources to people from underrepresented or marginalized communities.
 This program is made possible thanks to the generous support of S&D Coffee & Tea.

 - Year 1: Registration, travel, and lodging to annual SCA meetings during the scholarship term